G Suite Updates: Grammar and Security and AI. Oh My!

 You can move your content and data to the cloud and allow employees to collaborate securely online with Docs, Sheets and Slides while still using your other legacy solutions.

-G Suite is changing for the better, delivering an even more productive, efficient solution for enterprise users.
-We’re here to help you make sense of these updates and how they might affect G Suite adoption and usage across your organization.
+G Suite is changing for the better, delivering an even more productive, efficient solution for enterprise users and their workforces.
+We’re here to help you make sense of these updates and how they might affect G Suite adoption and usage across your organization and deliver true workplace transformation.